-Health or well-being apps were preferred over face-to-face options because participants reported feeling competent by changing their behavior through the use of an app, requiring less time commitment and avoiding the anxiety and pressure of interacting with others.
+Health or well-being apps were preferred over face-to-face options because participants reported feeling competent changing their behaviour through the use of an app, requiring less time commitment and avoiding the anxiety and pressure of interacting with others.
 Time appeared to be a particularly valuable resource for all participants, and they believed apps to have this advantage.

 Another core factor in the selection of an app was the way users perceived its utility.
-This was based on 2 aspects.
-First, they appeared to judge how the app is adapted to the individual by reading the title and description of the app and by looking at pictures (ie, screenshots).
-A total of 12 participants reported the need for sufficient information about an app to make an informed choice:
+This was found to be based on two aspects.
+First, they appeared to judge how the app is adapted to the individual by reading the title and the description of the app, and by looking at pictures (i.e. screenshots).
+Twelve participants reported the need for enough information about an app to make an informed choice.

-I would definitely judge more from the pictures more than anything and I think that just nowadays everyone does, is you get an idea of the app from the pictures. (...)
-I mean I think when you see an older person on a picture and you're a lot younger, it makes you think, I mean it's the wrong think to think but it makes you think maybe it's not for me.
-[P7]
+"I would definitely judge more from the pictures more than anything and I think that just nowadays everyone does, is you get an idea of the app from the pictures. (...)
+I mean I think when you see an older person on a picture and you're a lot younger, it makes you think, I mean it's the wrong think to think but it makes you think maybe it's not for me."
+(P7)

-Second, it seemed that 12 participants relied on their past experiences with health apps.
-Whether those experiences were positive or negative may have shaped their beliefs about health apps in general:
+Second, it seemed that twelve participants relied on their past experiences with health apps.
+Whether those experiences were positive or negative may have shaped their beliefs about health apps in general.

-So that's why My Fitness Pal is the first app that I've ever had that's actually worked.
-[P9]
+"So that's why My Fitness Pal is the first app that I've ever had that's actually worked."
+(P9)

-In addition, 7 participants expressed skepticism about the accuracy and effectiveness of some apps (eg, mental health apps), and concerns about data protection were mixed:
+Additionally, seven participants expressed their scepticism about the accuracy and effectiveness of some apps (e.g. mental health apps), and concerns about data protection were mixed.

-These mindful ones, I've never downloaded one and I'm sceptical.
-[P17]
+"These mindful ones, I've never downloaded one and I'm sceptical."
+(P17)

-Participants mentioned that commitment to the behavior change would influence uptake and future engagement:
+Participants mentioned that commitment to the behaviour change would influence uptake and future engagement.

-So I think the committed ones seek out the ones that are the right ones for them, the best ones, rather than necessarily the trendy ones.
-[P4]
+"So I think the committed ones seek out the ones that are the right ones for them, the best ones, rather than necessarily the trendy ones."
+(P4)

-Participants' social identities also shaped their selections.
-Many reported that they did not wish to select apps that promoted groups they did not seem to fit in with (eg, athletic body image or individuals of the hipster subculture):
+Participants' social identity also shaped their selections.
+Many reported that they did not wish to select apps that promoted groups they do not seem themselves fitting in with (e.g. athletic body image or individuals of the hipster subculture).

-They've got a kind of hipster bloke and now they've got a kind of sexy female image with tattoos down her arm, sexy, trendy, female image.
+"They've got a kind of hipster bloke and now they've got a kind of sexy female image with tattoos down her arm, sexy, trendy, female image.
 Okay, so they are obviously aiming at younger, sort of people in their twenties and thirties, yeah, another sexy female image.
-It's quite interesting isn't it, I'm looking at the images and not the words and getting a sense, is this for me, middle aged, well older woman?!
-[P6]
+It's quite interesting isn't it, I'm looking at the images and not the words and getting a sense, is this for me, middle aged, well older woman?!"
+(P6)

-Curiosity, defined here as a desire to learn something, was the only stand-alone positive emotion and appeared to positively influence the uptake of health apps for many participants:
+Curiosity, defined here as a desire to learn something, was the only stand-alone positive emotion, and appeared to positively influence the uptake of health apps for many participants.

-I thought out of curiosity I'd have a look, so I just typed in quit smoking in Google play store and there's hundreds of apps from various people with varying degrees of credibility, and they all were pretty similar to be honest.
-[P13]
+"I thought out of curiosity I'd have a look, so I just typed in quit smoking in Google play store and there's hundreds of apps from various people with varying degrees of credibility, and they all were pretty similar to be honest."
+(P13)

-Apps linked to a credible source were important, with people unimpressed when an app was not available on all major app stores.
+Apps linked to a credible source were important with people unimpressed when an app was not available on all major app stores.